agileHRI/arise_documentation/docs/source/index.rst

 The initiative emerged to combine the strengths FIWARE, Vulcanexus, and ROS4HRI technologies in a joint technology framework.

-Check out the :doc:`getting-started` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`getting-started` section for further information, including how to :ref:`installation_requirements` the project.

 .. note::